-• Informing the parents of both victim and perpetrator about the incident.
+- Informing the parents of both victim and perpetrator about the incident. - Arranging for Restorative Justice where appropriate.

-- Arranging for Restorative Justice where appropriate. - Using the established Behaviour Policy. - In serious cases, both victim and perpetrator may be referred to relevant outside agencies e.g. the police, Behaviour Support, Counselling
+- Using the established Behaviour Policy to consider Internal/external exclusion. - In serious cases, both victim and perpetrator may be referred to the SFC for support/intervention or to the relevant outside agencies e.g. the police, Behaviour Support, Counselling.